-The accused student shall have the opportunity to address the Board in closed session prior to the Board's decision.
+The accused student and/or the student's representative shall have the opportunity to address the Board in closed session prior to the Board's decision.

-The Board shall adopt the findings and recommendations of the administrative panel if it is persuaded that there is substantial evidence that the accused student engaged in the alleged offenses.
+The Board shall adopt the findings of the administrative panel if it is persuaded that there is substantial evidence that the accused student engaged in the alleged offenses.
 The Board shall clearly indicate each of the alleged offenses for which it finds substantial evidence exists.
-Comment [T17]: Question whether under Ed Code panel has obligation to recommend expulsion if it finds substantial evidence.
+The Board may base its decision either upon a review of the findings of the administrative panel, or upon the results of any supplementary hearing the Board may order.